 This course provides an opportunity for specialized and specific shorthand practice which is outside or beyond the scope of Computer Business Applications 090, 110, 116, or 118.
-An individualized practice plan will be developed for each student using the facilities and resources available in the Office Skills Center.
+An individualized practice plan will be developed for each student using the facilities and resources available.
 Lab.
 Credit/no credit only.
 This class is equivalent to approximately 36 hours a unit.